lety-Aburto/karper/README.md

 # karper
 ## Editing the file
-Ist a markdown file this repository.
+Its a markdown file this repository.